Angmar2722/Angmar2722.github.io/CTFwriteups/2021/yauza2021.md

 ![Yauza CTF 2021 Writeup](/assets/img/ctfImages/2021/yauza2021/img8.png)

 The flag.txt and pubkey.txt files can be found <a href="https://github.com/Angmar2722/Angmar2722.github.io/blob/master/assets/ctfFiles/2021/yauza2021/knapsack/flag.txt" target="_blank">here</a> and <a href="https://github.com/Angmar2722/Angmar2722.github.io/blob/master/assets/ctfFiles/2021/yauza2021/knapsack/pubkey.txt" target="_blank">here</a>.
-The challenge name suggests that the flag was encrypted using the Merkle–Hellman knapsack cryptosystem.
+The challenge name suggests that the flag was encrypted using the <a href="https://en.wikipedia.org/wiki/Merkle%E2%80%93Hellman_knapsack_cryptosystem" target="_blank">Merkle–Hellman knapsack cryptosystem</a>.
 I hadn't heard of this before but one repositry which contains a huge list of common crypto attacks did have one for this system, something known as a Low Density Attack.
 That can be found <a href="https://github.com/jvdsn/crypto-attacks/blob/master/knapsack/low_density.py" target="_blank">here</a>.
 So we just used that to get the flag.
 We don't know anything about lattices :(

 The Sage solve script :